 Biopolymers in industrial phenolic-resin plant

-Commercial Production of phenolic resin in which much of the phenol is replaced by lignin done in EUROPE.
+Commercial Production of phenolic resin in which much of the phenol is replaced by lignin is successful.

 Lignin is a class of complex organic polymers that form important structural materials in the support tissues of vascular plants and some algae.
 Lignins are particularly important in the formation of cell walls, especially in wood and bark, because they lend rigidity and do not rot easily.
 Chemically, kraft lignins are cross-linked phenolic polymers.